Bogotá is the heart of modern Colombia and, with 8 million inhabitants, the largest and most populated city.

-It was long time regarded as unsafe for tourists and is now home to a vibrant restaurant and nightlife scene, a beautiful colonial quarter with impressive architecture and world-class museums.
+It was regarded as unsafe for tourists and is now home to a vibrant restaurant and nightlife scene, a beautiful colonial quarter with impressive architecture, and world-class museums.

 I have asked a bunch of bloggers about their favorite activities and places in Bogotá.